jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 darken(1 / 8) // 'rgba(0, 0, 0, 0.125)'
 ```

-Functions like this can then be used to create scale array to help keep things consistent.
+Functions like this can then be used to create a value scale array to help keep things consistent.

 ```js
 const shade = [